Our content is reader supported, which means when you buy from links you click on, we may earn a commission.

 Microlearning Platforms Not Strictly for Corporate Use

-The next set of LMS platforms are not specifically created for corporate use or for microlearning.
+The next set of online course platforms are not specifically created for corporate use or for microlearning.
 However, they can be used in this capacity.
-With microlearning, it's all about the content.
+With microlearning, it’s all about the course content.
 Realistically, the microlearning tools you use can play a bigger role then the LMS.
 Even platforms like those listed below can offer microlearning opportunities.

 9. The Thinkific Platform is Perfect for Just About Any Course Creator